Problem

 │ │ └── database.md

-│ └── docmd.config.js # Owned by the Platform/Core Team
+│ └── docmd.config.json # Owned by the Platform/Core Team

 2. Global Context Switching (The Menubar)

-The central platform team controls the Menubar, which serves as the primary navigation layer to switch between different team domains.
+The central platform team controls the Menubar.
+This serves as the primary navigation layer to switch between different team domains.

 ]